kirbylink/java-e-liquid-calculator/SECURITY.md

 ## Supported Versions

-The latest version of the Java E-Liquid Calculator is currently supported.
+The latest version of the Application is currently supported.
 Please ensure you are using the most recent version to receive the latest security updates.

 | Version | Supported          |
 | ------- | ------------------ |